ChiefWoods/landing-page/README.md

 # Landing Page

-Project for The Odin Project
+Product landing page for The Odin Project